Professor Kevin McGhee

 Use a QR Code reader on a mobile device to add this person as a contact:

-I am currently the Acting Deputy Dean Education & Professional Practice for the Faculty of Science & Technology.
+I am the Deputy Dean for the Faculty of Science & Technology.
 I am also an Associate Professor in Health Sciences.
 My research concerns Psychiatric Genetics and Psychiatric Genetic Counselling.

 I have a BSc (Hons) in Biomedical Sciences from the University of Paisley, Scotland during which, I was awarded a Leonardo da Vinci scholarship in 1999 to work at the NAVBC University College Dublin, Ireland.
 After completing my degree, I returned to Ireland to undertake a Health Research Board funded PhD in Psychiatric Genetics at Trinity College Dublin, Ireland.
 My supervisors were Professor Michael Gill and Professor Aiden Corvin, Psychiatry, TCD.